Last Updated 3/11/2016 with the announcement of the Fresno State game in 2023.

 Ideally, we should play an "A" level opponent at home in even-numbered years to counter the lack of quality Pac-12 opponents.
 We have achieved that goal for 2012 through 2022 after striking out in 2010.

 The "B" level opponent is from a FBS "Group of Five" conference such as the MWC or C-USA.
 In the past, these schools may have played twice at ASU in return for one game at their site, but is seems like we will have a harder time finding "B" level opponents in coming seasons.
-New Mexico is the next opponent in this category in 2014-15, followed by UTSA and San Diego State.
+UTSA, San Diego State and UNLV are the next opponents in this category.
 Each of these series are home-and-home.
+The Fresno State game in 2023 will be the first single game series versus a Group of Five opponent since Louisiana-Monroe back in 2009.

 The "C" level opponent is usually an FCS school, and is always going to be an opponent that does not require a return visit.
 We try to schedule NAU as often as possible for this slot, which is a nice way to keep the money in-state.

 Coach Todd Graham has placed additional emphasis on recruiting in Texas, and games in Texas are of special value.
-After playing Notre Dame in Dallas in 2013, ASU plays in Houston (2015), San Antonio (2016) and Lubbock (2017).
+After playing Notre Dame in Dallas in 2013 and Texas A&M in Houston in 2015, we have upcoming games in San Antonio (2016) and Lubbock (2017).

 So let's review the current plans for future seasons.
 Click on links for announcements of specific games.
 Actual dates shown when known.